 learndirect is the leading UK distance learning provider, who have recently launched a course faculty dedicated to mental health education.
 Find out more about getting the knowledge you need online to support your colleagues.

-Simply click below to view the many beneficial courses we have available.
+Simply click below to view the many beneficial courses we have available in our FREE brochure.